OpenVMS: Port to Alpha

-The VMS port to Alpha resulted in the creation of two separate codebases - one for VAX, and for Alpha.
+The VMS port to Alpha resulted in the creation of two separate codebases: one for VAX, and another for Alpha.
 The Alpha code library was based on a snapshot of the VAX/VMS code base circa V5.4-2.
 1992 saw the release of the first version of OpenVMS for Alpha AXP systems, designated OpenVMS AXP V1.0.
-In 1994, with the release of OpenVMS V6.1, feature (and version number) parity between the VAX and Alpha variants was achieved, this was the so-called Functional Equivalence release.
-The decision to use the 1.x version numbering stream for the pre-production quality releases of OpenVMS AXP caused confusion for some customers, and was not repeated in the subsequent ports of OpenVMS to new platforms.
+In 1994, with the release of OpenVMS V6.1, feature (and version number) parity between the VAX and Alpha variants was achieved; this was the so-called Functional Equivalence release.
+The decision to use the 1.x version numbering stream for the pre-production quality releases of OpenVMS AXP confused some customers, and was not repeated in the subsequent ports of OpenVMS to new platforms.

 When VMS was ported to Alpha, it was initially left as a 32-bit only operating system.
 This was done to ensure backwards compatibility with software written for the 32-bit VAX.
 64-bit addressing was first added for Alpha in the V7.0 release.
 In order to allow 64-bit code to interoperate with older 32-bit code, OpenVMS does not create a distinction between 32-bit and 64-bit executables, but instead allows for both 32-bit and 64-bit pointers to be used within the same code.
 This is known as mixed pointer support.
 The 64-bit OpenVMS Alpha releases support a maximum virtual address space size of 8TiB (a 43-bit address space), which is the maximum supported by the Alpha 21064 and Alpha 21164.

-One of the more noteworthy Alpha-only features of OpenVMS was OpenVMS Galaxy - which allowed the partitioning of a single SMP server to run multiple instances of OpenVMS.
+One of the more noteworthy Alpha-only features of OpenVMS was OpenVMS Galaxy, which allowed the partitioning of a single SMP server to run multiple instances of OpenVMS.
 Galaxy supported dynamic resource allocation to running partitions, and the ability to share memory between partitions.